gradle/gradle/design-docs/jdk9-support.md

 ### Test cases

 - Consuming source can use API class that is transitively included in the compile time dependency graph.
-- Consuming source cannot use implementation class of library that is transitively included in the compile time dependency graph.
+- Consuming source cannot use non-API class of library that is transitively included in the compile time dependency graph.
 - A library may include no API classes.

 ## Story: Extract a buildable element to represent the compiled classes of the library variant

-The next 3 stories form a larger effort to decouple the generation of the API jar from the generation of the implementation jar.
+The next 3 stories form a larger effort to decouple the generation of the API jar from the generation of the runtime jar.
 A new binary spec type should likely be introduced, supporting only classes found in a directory.
 Replace the configuration of compile tasks from `JarBinarySpec` to the new binary type.
 Compose `JarBinarySpec` with that new specification.

 The idea is to move from this model: